Hassan-Elseoudy/Computer_Networks/Chapter_1.md

 The Internet is increasingly accessed wirelessly: wireless users transmit/receive packets to/from an access point connected into the enterprise's network which in turn is connected to the wired Internet.

 #### Wide-Area Wireless Access: 3G and LTE
 Smartphones and Tablets employ the same wireless infrastructure used for cellular telephony to send/receive packets through a base station operated by the cellular network provider.
-Third generation (3G) wireless and fourth generation (4G) of wide-area network are being deployed.
-LTE ("Long-Term Evolution") has its root in 3G and can potentially achieve rates in excess of 10 Mbps.
+Third generation (3G) wireless and fourth generation (4G) of wide-area network are being deployed. *LTE* ("Long-Term Evolution") has its root in 3G and can potentially achieve rates in excess of 10 Mbps.

 ### 1.2.2 Physical Media
- le livre en parle en détail mais nous n'en avons pas parlé en cours

 A bit, when traveling from source to destination, passes through a series of transmitter-receiver pairs, for each pair, the bit is sent by propagating electromagnetic waves or optical pulses across a **physical medium**.
 This can take many shapes and forms and doesn't have to be of the same type for each transmitter-receiver pair along the path.
 Physical media fall into two categories: